3M1RY33T/TextRoom/README.md

 # TextRoom (or TextMe): A web-based chat service with React.js

-This project is a client-server, online chat room messanger web application developed using React and NodeJS (JS ES6+).
+This project is a client-server, online chat room messanger web application developed using React for frontend services and Express for backend services (JS ES6+).
+All real-time events are handled with Socket.IO.

 Features:
 - Enter a room to start chatting